 - Add a "referrals appreciated" tagline or "By Referral Only" to your business card.

-- Make sure your current clients know about the services you offer so they can either refer within their company or to others they know.
-Too often providers assume their clients know more about them than they do.
+- Make sure your current clients know about all the products and services you offer and how you help so they can either refer within their company or to others they know.
+Too often sellers assume their clients know more about them than they do.
 If you're a market research firm and a client uses only your online survey research services, for example, make sure they know about your intercept interview service or focus group capabilities.

 - Add a link to a form on your website for referral submissions.